Best Breakfasts in Edinburgh

 [Image credit: Roseleaf Facebook]

-Moving further down into Leith, the Roseleaf bar and cafe's breakfast is also legendary.
+Moving further down into Leith, the family-run Roseleaf Bar and Café’s breakfast is legendary.
 The "Big Yin" full cooked breakfast is the dish to order here, with all the trimmings you would expect of a great Scottish breakfast, including sausages, black pudding, bacon and haggis.
-Have one of their delicious fruit juices on the side, or have a warming cup of tea that is served in one of their beautifully quirky teapots.
+Have one of their delicious fruit juices on the side, or a warm cup of tea that is served in one of their beautifully quirky teapots.

 Tables in the Roseleaf are snapped up quickly, especially at weekends, so be sure to book ahead if you can.